One of the most beautiful traditions during a Jewish wedding is the signing of the ketubah.

 Would I change anything about how it was shot?
 No way.
 I'm there to SHOOT, not make competition images.
 In hindsight, it just wasn't the right choice for the competition circuit, simple as that.

-, documenting these precious moments is important to me.
+As a wedding photojournalist, documenting these precious moments is important to me.
 Want to learn more about my process?
 Click below to get in touch, and let's chat!